 Various accessories can be attached to plate carriers through open standard interfaces, such as MOLLE/PALS webbing and G-hooks, or through proprietary add-ons offered by the same company.

 Among the common attachments, magazine holders are highly prevalent since the position over the abdomen allows for quick access to magazines during firefight situations.
 Some carriers even have integrated kangaroo pouches in that area, serving as built-in magazine holders.

-Additional attachments on the front of the carrier include radio pouches, tourniquet holders, pistol or knife holsters, and general-purpose “admin” zip pouches.
+Carrier fronts can accommodate additional attachments such as radio pouches, tourniquet holders, pistol or knife holsters, and general-purpose zip pouches.

 Instead of assembling separate pouches, some individuals prefer whole-package kits that can be easily swapped on and off the carrier depending on the anticipated requirements for the day.
 These interchangeable “placards” enable swift transitions, such as switching from a panel with three magazine holders to another panel with more storage pouches.